davewsmith/play/flask-tutorial/needsagoodname/README.md

 * Print "Hi!" from a web page
 * Print "Hi!" from the CLI (``FLASK_APP=runner.py flask hi``)
 * Test case for "Hi!" from web page
+* Test case for "Hi!" from the CLI

 ## TO DO